fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

 ### Large Poster Images on iPad

 On the iPad, the **poster images** (and therefore the cells) **are a little bit too large**.
-The images use a "Proportional Width" constraint which is set to ~20% of the screen width.
-This means on larger devices, the images are larger, too.
-To make the images a bit smaller on large devices, I programmatically updated the percentage of the constraint depending on the screen size.

 <figure>
     <img src="../../images/basic-ipad-support/poster-size.png" alt="Screenshots of the movie list before and after.
 On the before screenshot, the poster images are way larger than on the after screenshot." />
     <figcaption>On the left the watchlist with large poster images (before) and on the right with smaller poster images (after).</figcaption>
 </figure>

+The images use a "Proportional Width" constraint which is set to ~20% of the screen width.
+This means on larger devices, the images are larger, too.
+To make the images a bit smaller on large devices, I programmatically updated the percentage of the constraint depending on the screen size.

 For tips on how to use size classes for different layout on different devices, I can recommend the talk ["Size Doesn't Matter: Building an App for Every iOS Device"](https://www.youtube.com/watch?v=2sImrtlesfQ) by Janina Kutyn from AppBuilders 2019. 🍿

 ### Safe Area Issues on Landscape Mode

 Some **safe area settings** (for the toolbar or the poster) need improvements in the movie detail screen when using the iPhone in landscape mode.
-To fix the issues with the safe area on landscape mode, I constrained the toolbar to not respect the safe area and to use the superview instead.
-The reason for this is, that toolbars automatically respect safe areas.
-The `UIBarButtonItems` are positioned respecting the safe area, so they have enough space to both sides.
-It doesn't matter when some small parts of the poster are not visible, so I set constraints to the superview on both sides.

 <figure>
     <img src="../../images/basic-ipad-support/safe-area.png" alt="Screenshots of the movie detail before and after.
 On the before screenshot, the toolbar is misplaced and the poster has spacing to the left and right.
 On the after screenshot, the toolbar is positioned at the bottom and to both sides.
 The poster also uses the same width." />
     <figcaption>On the left the movie detail with wrong toolbar and poster size (before) and on the right toolbar and poster use the whole width (after).</figcaption>
 </figure>

+To fix the issues with the safe area on landscape mode, I constrained the toolbar to not respect the safe area and to use the superview instead.
+The reason for this is, that toolbars automatically respect safe areas.
+The `UIBarButtonItems` are positioned respecting the safe area, so they have enough space on both sides.
+It doesn't matter when small parts of the poster are not visible, so I set constraints to the superview on both sides.

 ### Fix Table View Background Color